AriFordsham/GHCWiki/hack-par.md

 Topics to cover in the Hackathon:

-- Short overview sessions on implementation internals:
+- Short overview sessions on implementation internals (KH: these should not all be on the first afternoon!):

   - GUM (Mustafa)
   - Eden (Jost)